Industry City: Concept and beginnings

-The terminal in its early days was derided as "Bush's Folly".
+In its early days, the terminal was derided as "Bush's Folly".
+Bush Terminal differed from other New York rail-marine terminals by its distance from Manhattan, the size of its warehousing and manufacturing operations, and its fully integrated nature.
 Railroad officials would not ship directly to Brooklyn unless the customers first had orders of freight, as it required the extra cost of loading freight cars on car floats for the trip across New York Harbor to the ferry slips at the terminal.
 Railroad officials also feared that the harbor might freeze during the winter, making a car float unsustainable.
-Irving T. Bush resorted to sending an agent to Michigan with instructions to buy 100 carloads of hay, then to attempt to have the hay sent in its original railcar to Bush's terminal in Brooklyn.
+Bush resorted to sending an agent to Michigan with instructions to buy 100 carloads of hay, then attempt to send the hay in its original railcars to Bush's terminal in Brooklyn.
 Railroad companies in the eastern U.S. declined their western agents' request to send the hay until the Baltimore and Ohio Railroad agreed to accept the offer and negotiate directly with the new terminal, after which other railways followed.
-To demonstrate that ocean vessels could dock at the piers, Irving T. Bush leased ships and entered the banana business, and in doing so, made a profit.
+To demonstrate that ocean vessels could dock at the piers, Bush leased ships and entered the banana business, and in doing so, made a profit.
 Likewise, to induce businesses to store goods at his terminal's warehouses, he warehoused coffee and cotton himself.
 Once Bush Terminal succeeded and expanded, sources credited Bush's "keen foresight" for undertaking such a "quixotic" business venture.